-Andrew, Harry and Meghan won’t appear on jubilee balcony
+Andrew, Harry and Meghan won’t appear on Jubilee balcony

 The queen’s decision means that she will be accompanied on the balcony by three of her four children and their spouses: Prince Andrew and Camilla, the Duchess of Cornwall; Princess Anne and retired Vice Admiral Timothy Laurence; and Prince Edward and Sophie, the Countess of Wessex.

-Prince William, Harry’s older brother, and his wife, Catherine, the Duchess of Cambridge, will also be present on the balcony with their children.
-William is second in line to the throne, after his father Charles.
+Prince William, Harry’s older brother, and his wife, Catherine, the Duchess of Cambridge, will also be on the balcony with their three children, George, Charlotte and Louis.
+William is second in line to the throne after his father Charles.

 Follow all AP stories on the British royals at https://apnews.com/hub/queen-elizabeth-ii